 The National Synchrotron Light Source (NSLS) uses a linear accelerator and booster synchrotron to guide charged particles in orbit inside two electron storage rings for use in a wide range of physical and biological experiments.
 The NSLS produces beams of very intense light in the x-ray, ultraviolet, and infrared spectra, allowing scientists to study the structure of proteins, investigate the properties of new materials, and understand the fate of chemicals in the environment.
 Although the current NSLS has been continually updated since its commissioning in 1982, today the practical limits of its performance have been reached.
 To continue advances in these fields, construction of the NSLS-II, conceived as the next generation synchrotron light source, began in 2008.
 To help meet the critical scientific challenges of our energy future, this new state-of-the-art, medium-energy electron storage ring synchrotron will provide x-rays more than 10,000 times brighter than the current NSLS and will focus on research at the nanoscale.
-The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level, including clean, affordable energy, molecular electronics, and high-temperature superconductors.
+The NSLS-II will enable scientists to focus on some of the nation's most important scientific challenges at the nanoscale level. including clean, affordable energy, molecular electronics, and high-temperature superconductors.
 The NSLS-II is expected to be operational in 2015.

-The Laboratory's Research Support Building (RSB) was completed in 2006, and provides administrative and support functions in a single location for employees and visiting scientists.
+The Laboratory's Research Support Building (RSB) was completed in 2006 and provides administrative and support functions in a single location for employees and visiting scientists.
 The RSB has been awarded the Leadership in Energy and Environmental Design (LEED) Silver certification from the U.S. Green Building Council.
-The award is based on five categories: sustainability, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.
+This award is based on five categories: sustainability, water efficiency, energy and atmosphere, materials and resources, and indoor environmental quality.

-Construction of BNL's Center for Functional Nanomaterials (CFN) was completed in May 2007.
-The CFN provides state-of-the-art capabilities for the fabrication and study of nanoscale materials, with an emphasis on atomic-level tailoring to achieve desired properties and functions.
+BNL's Center for Functional Nanomaterials

+(CFN) provides state-of-the-art capabilities for the fabrication and study of nanoscale materials, with an emphasis on atomic-level tailoring to achieve desired properties and functions.
 Nanoscience has the potential to bring about and accelerate new technologies in energy distribution, drug delivery, sensors, and industrial processes.
-The CFN is a sciencebased user facility, used for developing strong scientific programs while offering broad access to its capabilities and collaboration through an active user program.
-It is one of five Nanoscale Science Research Centers funded by DOE's Office of Science and supports the Laboratory's goal of leadership in the development of advanced materials and processes for energy applications.
-Like the RSB, the CFN building has also been awarded LEED Silver certification.
+The CFN is a science-based facility used for developing strong scientific programs while offering broad access to its capabilities and collaboration through an active user program.
+It is one of five Nanoscale Science Research Centers funded by DOE's Office of Science, and supports the Laboratory's goal of leader-ship in the development of advanced materials and processes for energy applications.
+The CFN building has also been awarded LEED Silver certification.

-Site preparation began in 2009 for the new Interdisciplinary Science Building (ISB), an energy-efficient and environmentally sustainable building that will provide labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other National Laboratories, in a single location to foster energy research, focusing on the effective uses of renewable energy through improved conversion, transmission, and storage.
-The ISB is expected to be fully operational in 2013.
+The new Interdisciplinary Science Building (ISB), completed in 2013, is an energy-efficient and environmentally sustainable building that provides labs, offices, and support functions to bring together a broad spectrum of researchers, including industry, universities, and other National Laboratories.
+The ISB fosters energy research, focusing on the effective uses of renewable energy through improved conversion, transmission, and storage.
+The ISB has been awarded LEED Gold certification.